France's Hollande wins cooperation not coalition against IS

 After a week of talks with the leaders of the United States, Russia, Britain and Germany, Hollande has secured increased political and military support for his air campaign against IS, which claimed responsibility for attacks by gunmen and suicide bombers that killed 130 in France's worst atrocity for decades.

-But his goal of turning the two rival international military alliances waging a proxy war in Syria into a single broad coalition focused on defeating IS seems a long way off.
+But his goal of turning the two rival international military alliances waging a proxy war in Syria into a single broad coalition focussed on defeating IS seems a long way off.

 That is chiefly because the U.S.-led coalition including Sunni Arab states Saudi Arabia and Qatar as well as Turkey aims to assist rebels in overthrowing Assad, while the Russian-led team including Iran and Lebanon's Hezbollah militia is allied with his armed forces.